yogeshsinghgstcafe/delta-demo/README.md

 # delta-demo
-this is demo github repistory.
+this is demo github repistory..